CiscoMerchan/Todo_List__with_Reactjs/README.md

     - File name TodoList.jsx
     - Create function component TodoList
     - Export component to App.js
     - Create style for TodoList component in componentStyleSheet as TodoList.css
+    - TodoList.css
     - To render icon 'X' it will use react-incons package